zilladebug/Laravel-Vagrant/README.md

 - Create a new [directory].
 The name of the folder, will be the name of the VirtualMachine Box.

 - Open up GitBash and navigate to the new [directory].
-But dont cd:/ into yet.
+But dont cd:/ into the directory yet.
-    The path would be:
+    Example of path:
             /c/xampp/htdocs/janedoe/

 - Run composer create-project --prefer-dist laravel/laravel [choose name for laravel directory]

-- cd:/ into the new project folder
+- cd:/ into the new laravel directory

 - Run composer require laravel/homestead --dev
   (if you already have a Homestead Box from previous projects, adding the -dev solves that)